 Special Events and Programs:

 - Evergreen Art Workshops, conducted by local Artist Maggie Pratt and sponsored in part by the Allegany Arts Council, offer participants the opportunity to explore their inner artist.
 We provide all the necessary art supplies and you take home your masterpiece as a memory of a fun afternoon.
 Workshops include exploring various modes of artistic expression including painting with oils and watercolor.
-For more information our fall 2014 workshops and other arts events, click here or call 301-687-0664.
+For more information our latest workshops and other arts events, click here or call 301-687-0664.

 - Professional Development Training, offered in partnership with the Chesapeake Bay Foundation, is available for educators seeking to learn more about environmental education activities.
 One-day and multi-day programs are available.
 For more information, click here or call 301-687-0664.